30-year Fixed-Rate, IRRRL, 30-year

 Table of Contents

-These are the best VA Mortgage Lenders, based on several factors, including the number of VA home loans they service each year, personal experience, and reputation in the military and financial community:
+These are the best VA mortgage lenders based on several factors including the number of VA home loans they service each year, personal experience, and their reputation in the military and financial community:

 - Veterans United